 Interested in serving on staff for General Assembly?

 Apply for GA Youth staff, which galvanizes high school youth at GA and needs youth and adult leaders; Thrive@GA, which provides community and support to young folks of color and needs one youth and one young adult of color for their team; and/or YA@GA, which serves young adults 18-35 and connects, supports and transforms our people and needs young adult leaders.

 Unitarian Universalists believe that we are better together.
 When we come together, we can create change, nurture our spirits and learn new things.
 Our faith offers many opportunities to gather among peers and in multigenerational community alike.
 From local to international, you can find an event that's right for you.
-For even more events, check out Events and Opportunities on Blue Boat Blog.
 For financial assistance to attend, apply for a leadership grant for youth or young adults.
 Ask your congregation and region for additional, local grants and sponsorships.

 Thousands of UUs gather every year at General Assembly.
 Youth and young adults are vital members of the GA community.
 Scholarship and grant opportunities are available for both youth and young adults.